Research Unit of Prof. Fiorella Meneghetti

-The X-Ray Crystallographic Laboratory located at the Department of Pharmaceutical Sciences seeks to understand the structure, function and interactions of important novel pharmaceutical derivatives at molecular level.
-The methods employed cover a range of techniques including X-Ray crystallography and neutron crystallography useful for the identification and geometric characterization of the compounds.
-The X-Ray data are collected on the locally available CAD4 Enraf-Nonius diffractometer (small molecule) or on the facilities at the ELETTRA synchrotron beamline (macromolecules).
+The X-Ray Crystallographic Laboratory located at the Department of Pharmaceutical Sciences aims at understanding the structure, function and target interactions of important novel pharmaceutical derivatives at a molecular level.
+The methods employed cover a wide range of techniques useful for the identification and geometric characterization of the analyzed compounds.
+The X-Ray data are collected on diffractometers, available through scientific collaborations (small molecules), and/or at synchrotron beamlines (macromolecules).
 The laboratory is equipped for crystal growth optimization and protein crystallization screening techniques.

 - Structural biology of enzymes

 - Structure-activity relationships of pharmaceutical molecules endowed with pharmaceutical interest